+- · Must be able to lift heavy objects.

-•Must not be afraid of heights.
+- Must not be afraid of heights.

+- Must be able to work in confined spaces.

-•Must have good mechanical ability and problem-solving skills.
+- Must have good mechanical ability and problem-solving skills.

-•Must have an excellent work ethic and a positive attitude toward learning.
+- Must have an excellent work ethic and a positive attitude toward learning.

-•Must be in excellent physical condition.
+- Must be in excellent physical condition.

-•Must be able to take orders and get along with people.
+- Must be able to take orders and get along with people.